Welcome to our Expedition Network. Please contact us and we would be happy to help you plan and undertake your expedition.

 There is an excellent interactive map on the National Park website which shows you where wild camping is permitted.

-DofE teams are asked to avoid rare bird nesting areas between 1st March and 15th July.
-Maps of these exclusion zones can be found here.
+DofE teams are asked to avoid rare bird nesting areas between 1 March to 31 July.
+Click here for maps of these exclusion zones.

-Dogs must be kept on short leads during the lambing and nesting season; 15th March-31st July, and under close control near livestock at all times.
+Dogs must be kept on short leads during the lambing and nesting season; 15 March to 31 July, and under close control near livestock at all times.

 Obstruction of gateways and access tracks by vehicles is a common problem – please park with consideration and, whenever possible, in the car parks provided.
 Problems frequently occur at Scorhill, Baggator Gate and West Coombe, North Bovey.